-According to the Mayo clinic, fish oil should never be considered a replacement for the medical treatment of depression, but it may be helpful as an addition to prescribed medications or other forms of treatment.
+According to the Mayo Clinic, fish oil should never be considered a replacement for the medical treatment of depression.
+Still, it may be helpful as an addition to prescribed medications or other forms of treatment.

-Consuming fish oil has been proven to help prevent diabetes as well as in treating existing diabetic conditions.
+Consuming fish oil has been proven to help prevent diabetes and treat existing diabetic conditions.

 According to WebMD, research suggests that fish oil supplements can help reduce the risk of type 2 diabetes.
-Harvard researchers found that fish oils increase levels of a hormone called adiponectin that is linked to insulin sensitivity.
+Harvard researchers found that fish oils increase adiponectin hormone levels, which is linked to insulin sensitivity.

-Another study found that fish oil can help reduce the risk of diabetics developing cognitive deficits by protecting the hippocampus cells from being destroyed.
+Another study found that fish oil can help reduce the risk of people with diabetes developing cognitive deficits by protecting the hippocampus cells from being destroyed.

 Here’s another eye-opener.
 According to a study, fish oil consumption can reduce the risk of diabetic eye complications.
 The study was conducted on about 3,600 diabetic men and women between 55 and 80 years of age for nearly five years.
 The researchers found that people who regularly consumed 500 milligrams of Omega-3 fatty acids daily were 48 percent less likely to develop diabetic retinopathy than those who consumed less.

-In 2009 the National Eye Institute released the results of a study that found age-related eye diseases and macular degeneration were lower by 30 percent in people who regularly consumed fish oil as part of their diet compared to others who didn’t.
+In 2009 the National Eye Institute released a study that found age-related eye diseases and macular degeneration were lower by 30 percent in people who regularly consumed fish oil as part of their diet compared to others who didn’t.

 A higher intake of fish oil has also been linked to reduced levels of cortical cataracts.
 Essential fatty acids also improve the drainage of intraocular fluid from the eye, lowering the risk of high eye pressure and glaucoma.

-Good news for women; fish oil can make your hair look fabulous and your skin look smooth and feel supple.
+Good news for women; fish oil can make your hair look fabulous, and your skin looks smooth and feel supple.
 Who knew something so slimy could be so good for you?